Chirpaholic/AEVACE/README.md

 # CEVACE
-Mod settings, HTMLs, and documentation for CEV's Arma.
+Mod settings, HTMLs, and documentation for AEV's Arma.